bschussek/fig-standards/proposed/psr-4-autoloader/psr-4-autoloadable-library-B.md

    > We focus on namespaces with autoloadable classes only.
 Frameworks can do
    > whatever they want with other namespaces.

-5. Rule 4 does not apply to base namespaces below other base namespaces.
+3. Rule 2 does not apply to base namespaces within other base namespaces.

    > Allow the following:
    >
    > * Acme\ -> src/
    > * Acme\Test\ -> test/

+4. Each autoloadable class MUST belong to one of the base namespaces.

-6. Each autoloadable class MUST be contained in a file located in the corresponding directory of the class' namespace.
+5. Each autoloadable class MUST be contained in a file located in the corresponding directory of the class' namespace.
 The file name MUST equal the class' unqualified name suffixed with `.php`.